boardfish/dissertation/dissertation.md

 \addcontentsline{toc}{chapter}{Acknowledgements}

 Thanks to Andrew Stratton for supervising and providing a guiding hand during the project.
-Thanks also to Liam Woff of the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to bring a group to his escape room.
+Thanks also to the Lockup Escape Room in Sheffield for providing helpful insights and allowing me to bring a group to his escape room.
 Thank you to those working in Development at UKCloud for giving me the skills needed to build Blacklight - special mentions to Ben Saunders, Chris Couzens, and Oliver Nye.
 Finally, my deepest thanks to my family, my friends at University of Sheffield Tea Society, and my mentor Dalbinder Kular.
 All have strongly supported me this year.

 \end{center}
 \vfill